Online marketing has and continues to change.

 Coding

-The code, the backbone of your website, needs to be clean and efficient.
+The code, the backbone of your website, needs to be clean and efficient if you want to win in internet marketing.

 Messy code will bring your website search engine rankings down and result in slower load times for your visitors.